afourney/pyra/README.md

     "token"             Tokens are quoted strings.
-Use \" to escape quotes, and \\ to escape escapes "a", "b", "c"       Phrases are comma separated tokens INT                 Positions are indicated as bare integers (e.g., 4071) [INT]               Lengths are indicated as integers inside square brackets
+Use \" to escape quotes, and \\ to escape escapes "a", "b", "c"       Phrases are comma separated tokens INT                 Positions are indicated as bare integers (e.g., 4071)

     Operators (here A and B are arbitrary region algebra expressions, N is an integer)
     ----------------------------------------------------------------------------------